 Whether a third-party CarPlay module will work in your BMW, and what features will be available to you, depends on the exact product.
 BimmerTech's CarPlay MMI Prime retrofit does not require any specific package, making it a great choice for a wide variety of vehicles.
 Unlike many other units available, BimmerTech's is designed to integrate perfectly with your BMW, letting you use the factory iDrive screen, buttons and controllers when using CarPlay.
 Just like the OEM solution, it also supports a wireless connection.
 For greater versatility, it even includes Android Auto alongside CarPlay, something BMW is yet to offer even in its latest cars.
 Android Auto will be coming to BMWs in July 2020, though, so it's worth getting to know Android Auto, too.

 For more information, find out how to retrofit CarPlay in a 2016 or older BMW.

-Though CarPlay apps are shown on your car's built-in display, and can be interacted with using the steering wheel and console controls, the apps themselves are still being run on your iPhone.
+Though CarPlay apps are shown on your car's built-in display, the apps themselves are still being run on your iPhone.
 That means CarPlay isn't a standalone system; it requires an iOS device to be connected to your car at all times.